fiatconnect/specification/fiatconnect-api.md

 	institutionName: `string`,
 	accountName: `string`,
 	accountNumber: `string`,
-	transactionReference: `string`,
+	transactionReference?: `string`,
 	deadline?: `string`
 }
 ```

 The `institutionName`, `accountName`, and `accountNumber` fields describe a provider-controlled
 account that the user should send funds to.
-The `transactionReference` field is a string that the user MUST include
+The `transactionReference` field is a string that is intended to help providers
+determine which FiatConnect transfer is associated with an incoming fiat transfer.
+If included, the user MUST include
-in the transaction details when sending funds to the provider's account, for identification purposes.
+the `transactionReference` string in the transaction details when sending funds to the provider's account.
 The `deadline`
 field, if included, MUST be an ISO 8601 datetime string, and represents the time by which the user needs to send funds
 to the provider's fiat account.
 If the user sends fiat funds after this time, the provider may choose whether to complete the
 transfer or return the funds and mark the transfer as failed.